Own-Data-Privateer/hoardy-adb/README.md

 ## Others

 - [This gist by AnatomicJC](https://gist.github.com/AnatomicJC/e773dd55ae60ab0b2d6dd2351eb977c1), among other useful `adb` hacks, shows how to do per-app backups with pure `adb shell` and `adb backup` calls.
-  Though, I think `abarms` is a better solution for this, since invoking `adb backup` repeatedly means you'll have to unlock your phone and press "Back up my data" button on the screen repeatedly, `adb backup` followed by `abarms split` is much more convenient.
+  Though, I think `hoardy-adb` is a better solution for this, since invoking `adb backup` repeatedly means you'll have to unlock your phone and press "Back up my data" button on the screen repeatedly, `adb backup` followed by `hoardy-adb split` is much more convenient.

-- [abpy](https://github.com/xBZZZZ/abpy) is a Python utility that can convert Android Backup files into TAR and back, so it's an alternative implementation of `abarms unwrap` and `abarms wrap`.
+- [abpy](https://github.com/xBZZZZ/abpy) is a Python utility that can convert Android Backup files into TAR and back, so it's an alternative implementation of `hoardy-adb unwrap` and `hoardy-adb wrap`.
 I was unaware it existed when I made this, and I probably would have patched that instead if I were.
-After I became aware of it, `abarms` already had more features, so I was simply inspired by encryption passphrase checksum computation code there to implement it properly here (Android code has a bug causing checksums to be computed in a very idiosyncratic way that became a required behaviour when encryption support became the part of the file format), after which `abarms` gained its ability to produce encrypted `.ab` files as outputs.
+After I became aware of it, `hoardy-adb` already had more features, so I was simply inspired by encryption passphrase checksum computation code there to implement it properly here (Android code has a bug causing checksums to be computed in a very idiosyncratic way that became a required behaviour when encryption support became the part of the file format), after which `hoardy-adb` gained its ability to produce encrypted `.ab` files as outputs.

 - [ABX](https://github.com/info-lab/ABX) is a Python utility that can strip Android Backup headers from unencrypted backup files.
-  So, basically, it's `abarms unwrap` without decryption support.
+  So, basically, it's `hoardy-adb unwrap` without decryption support.

 ## If you have root on your device